-Privacy Risk: There is a risk that information could be accessed by unauthorized individuals when sharing externally.
+Privacy Risk: Privacy information may be released to unauthorized individuals.

+Mitigation:

-Mitigation: All personnel with access to Veteran's information are required to complete the VA Privacy and Information Security Awareness training and Rules of Behavior annually.
-PIES adhere to all information security requirements instituted by the VBA.
-Information is shared in accordance with VA Handbook 6500.
-All personnel accessing Veteran's information must first have a successfully adjudicated fingerprint check.
+- All personnel with access to Veteran's information are required to complete the VA Privacy and Information Security Awareness training and Rules of Behavior annually. - All personnel with access to Veteran's information are required to complete the VA Privacy and Information Security Awareness training and Rules of Behavior annually. - VAPOLICERMS adheres to all information security requirements instituted by the VA Office of Information Technology (OIT) - Information is shared in accordance with VA Handbook 6500 - All personnel accessing Veteran's information must first have a successfully adjudicated fingerprint check.
 This fingerprint check is conducted by the Federal Bureau of Investigation (FBI) Justice Information and criminal history records.
-Individual users are given access to Veteran's data through the issuance of a user ID and password, and using a Personal Identity Verification (PIV) card.
+Individual users are given access to Veteran's data through the issuance of a user ID and password and using a Personal Identity Verification (PIV) card.
 This ensures the identity of the user by requiring two-factor authentication.